Ergus/mini_dotemacs/Readme.md

 possible and could be ported in machines without network connection or access to elpa or melpa.

-This config requires emacs 27 because many of the functionalities enabled are only available in emacs 27 (or higher).
+This config requires emacs 29 because many of the functionalities enabled are only available in emacs 29 (or higher).

 Installation
 ------------

 If you are reading this part probably you don't have any previous emacs configuration.
-So maybe you only need:
+So maybe you only need to do:

 ```
 cd ~